Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

     If you select standard authentication, enter your Alfresco user name and password.
 If you select Windows authentication, the `passthru` authentication is used.
 For more information about authentication subsystem types, see [Authentication subsystem types]({% link content-services/latest/admin/auth-sync.md %}#Authentication subsystem types).

-    >**Note:** By default, SAML authentication is enabled.
-Use the Client Settings XML file to disable SAML authentication, and remove the SAML authentication radio button in this panel.
-See [Setting SAML in AlfrescoClientSettings]({% link microsoft-outlook/latest/config/index.md %}#configure-connection-settings) for more information.

 6. Click **Check connection** to test the connection to the Alfresco server.

-    >**Note:** If your IT team has configured SAML authentication without single-sign on (SSO), then you may notice the following behavior when you change the Outlook configuration.
-When you select **Check connection**, you'll see an authentication window, where you'll need to enter your Alfresco user name and password.
-If you choose to close the window without entering your login details, the Outlook Integration considers this to be a failed authentication attempt and will try again.
-When the authentication window is displayed for a 2nd time and you close the window, there'll be no further authentication attempts.
-The Alfresco Outlook Client displays a message to indicate that SAML authentication failed.
-Click **OK** to dismiss the message.

 ### Configure email archive settings